nomadjimbob/mikio/README.md

 The configuration can be change with the [Configuration Manager Plugin](https://www.dokuwiki.org/plugin:config)

   * `iconTag` : icon tag to use to engage the icon engine.
 Default to `icon`
-  * `customTheme` : the mikio subtheme to use
+  * `customTheme` : the mikio theme to use, located in the `mikio/themes` directory
   * `showNotifications` : where to show site notifications for admin staff
   * `useLESS` : use the LESS compilier or direct CSS for the mikio stylesheet.
-Requires the ctype PHP extension installed.
+Requires the ctype PHP extension installed

   * `navbarUseTitleIcon` : show the site logo in the navbar
   * `navbarUseTitleText` : show the site title in the navbar